"

 Reduced TEE would make it necessary to eat even less to maintain the lost weight or lose more weight.
 Increased drive to eat will make it difficult to maintain the lower energy intake.

 4. Psychology: In addition, the slowing weight loss impacts motivation.
 The cost of weight loss becomes higher compared to the benefit.
-In studies exploring weight loss using a low-carb or keto diets we clearly see that carbohydrate intake increases over time and the eating slowly reverts back to old habits.
+In studies exploring weight loss using low-carb or keto diets we clearly see that carbohydrate intake increasing over time and the eating slowly reverting back to old habits.

 This is where exercise comes in.
 Exercise will increase the TEE and grow muscles increasing the RMR.
-Exercising 60 minutes on most days including a strength training program can compensate for the reduced energy expenditure and slow down weight regain (see graph on the left above).
+Exercising 60 minutes on most days including a strength training program can compensate for the reduced energy expenditure and slow down weight regain (see graph above).

-The Hard Truth: Weight Loss Is Possible, Maintenance Of the Lower Weight Extremely Difficult
+The Hard Truth: Weight Loss Is Possible, Maintenance Of the Lower Weight Is Extremely Difficult

-Based on our knowledge we need to change how we think about weight loss.
+We need to change how we think about weight loss.
 First, weight loss will require life-long management.
 Weight loss is not just about the initial weight loss phase but the focus must be on the long-term weight loss management.
 Keep in mind that the obesogenic environment makes weight loss management difficult by stimulating the hedonic pathway.
-Drive to eat and search out food is enhanced after weight loss.
+The drive to eat and searching out food is enhanced after weight loss.

 Other factors impacting weight loss success are emerging from studies:

 • Mange your expectations: Wile most people expect a weight loss of 20 – 40 %—social media suggests even more drastic goals— an initial weight loss goal of 5 – 10% is a great start.
-5 – 10 % weight loss has been shown to improve body composition and metabolic health significantly.
-This finding is consistent over many studies.
 People should also be educated that the initial weight loss is achievable but that long-term weight management is difficult.
 We should expect some ups and downs in weight.
-Maintaining the weight within a narrower range should be seen as much as a success as losing the weight in the first place.
+Maintaining the weight within a narrower range should be seen as much a success as losing the weight in the first place.

 • Increase motivation: As we have already discussed motivation will decline once weight loss is slowing or the weight loss plateau is reached.
 Motivation can still be increased by focusing on the overall progress and health improvements instead of the scale.